-State attorneys general have voiced similar concerns.
-Several attorneys general have warned that "serving as a member of the board of a religious organization, participating in groups such as the Christian Legal Society, or even speaking about how one's religious beliefs influence one's work as an attorney" could "be deemed conduct 'related to the practice of law."
+State attorneys general have voiced similar concerns.47 Several attorneys general have warned that "serving as a member of the board of a religious organization, participating in groups such as the Christian Legal Society, or even speaking about how one's religious beliefs influence one's work as an attorney" could "be deemed conduct 'related to the practice of law."

-D. Proposed Rule 8.4(f)'s threat to free speech is compounded by its use of a negligence standard rather than a knowledge requirement.
+D. Proposed Rule 32:8.4(g)'s threat to free speech is compounded by its use of a negligence standard rather than a knowledge requirement.